banatta/graphics-collab-app/README.md

   `$ redis-server`

 ### Run the backend server
-  From the root directory of the project:
   `$ node backend/app.js`

 ### Run the S3 Worker
-  From the root directory of the project:
   `$ node backend/s3worker.js`

 ### Run the GraphicsMagick Worker
-  From the root directory of the project:
   `$ node backend/gmworker.js`

 ### Run the React front end:
-  From the root directory of the project:
   `$ npm start`

 ### Navigate to localhost:3000